leap-stc/leap-stc.github.io/book/guides/education.md

 ### Preparing Classes

 We suggest that instructors preprare their materials directly on the hub as much as possible, to ensure an identical experience for the students during the class.
-To develop/test/edit material instructors should apply for [membership](users.membership.apply) under the **education category** as soon as possible and make sure to check out our [](tutorial.getting_started) to familiarize yourself with the environment.
+To develop/test/edit material instructors should apply for [membership](users.membership.apply) under the **education category** as soon as possible and make sure to check out our ['getting started' tutorial](tutorial.getting_started) to familiarize yourself with the environment.

 ### Sign up students